 5.2.1 New Library...

 Creates a new library.
-Each library is a folder containing a Files folder, a Notes folder, a To Import folder, and a .eflibrary file.
 Double-click the .eflibrary file to open the library in EagleFiler.
-You can move the library folder around in the Finder (when it isn't open in EagleFiler), but do not modify its contents.
+You can move the library folder around in the Finder, so long as it isn't currently open in EagleFiler.